Informative Path Planning with Guaranteed Estimation Uncertainty: Related Work

-\textbf{Coverage planners:} Our problem is also closely related to viewpoint and sensor placement formulations that provide geometric alternatives to sweeping, such as randomized art-gallery algorithms for selecting sensor locations that collectively \emph{see} an environment~\cite{BanosL01}.
-More broadly, coverage planning includes decentralized and adaptive strategies that target geometric visitation or sensing density objectives, particularly in complex environments and multi-robot settings.
-For example, Voronoi-based approaches provide coverage guarantees in non-convex environments with networked robot teams~\cite{BreitenmoserSMSR10}, and robust adaptive coverage control addresses uncertainty in sensor network coverage objectives~\cite{SchwagerVPRT17}.
-In unknown environments, adaptive coverage methods trade off exploration (discovering free space) with coverage progress to improve efficiency~\cite{BoumanOKCKLAB22}.
+\textbf{Coverage Planners:} Our work is also closely related to viewpoint and sensor placement formulations that offer geometric alternatives to exhaustive sweeping.
+These include randomized art-gallery algorithms designed to select discrete sensor locations that collectively \emph{see} an entire environment~\cite{BanosL01}.
+More broadly, the field encompasses decentralized and adaptive strategies targeting geometric visitation or sensing density, particularly in complex or multi-robot settings.
+For instance, Voronoi-based methods provide coverage guarantees in non-convex environments for networked teams~\cite{BreitenmoserSMSR10}, while robust adaptive control laws address uncertainty in the underlying sensor network objectives~\cite{SchwagerVPRT17}.
+In unknown environments, recent methods trade off exploration (mapping free space) with coverage progress to improve operational efficiency~\cite{BoumanOKCKLAB22}.

-\textit{Contrast to our work:} These methods primarily enforce geometric visitation/visibility objectives and optimize motion-centric costs, without certifying field reconstruction quality.
-Our work targets a GP-based \emph{coverage-as-uncertainty} requirement by imposing a global worst-case posterior variance threshold over the region.
+\textit{Contrast to our work:} Unlike coverage planners that require full-field traversal for geometric visibility, we optimize a \emph{coverage-as-uncertainty} objective.
+By imposing a global worst-case posterior variance threshold, we certify estimation uncertainty while purposefully skipping regions that do not require direct sensing.